-These acts will in themselves counteract all tendency toward dissolution and promote national strength and grandeur."
+"These acts will in themselves counteract all tendency toward dissolution and promote national strength and grandeur."

-The writer we quote errs in this only when he attempts to tell how a nation can have "divine protecto "coronate God."
-Germany is another, and society is there honeycombed with infidelity more perhaps than in almost any other country.
+The writer we quote errs in this only when he attempts to tell how a nation can have "divine protection."

 God can be truly "coronated" only in the human heart.
 All any nation can do to honor God is to leave the individuals free to render Him such homage as they wish.
 Government cannot assist in this, and it should not seek to hinder.